One-shot Capacity bounds on the Simultaneous Transmission of Classical and Quantum Information: Achievability

 The right-hand side of the expression above should be maximized with respect to $c$.
 Since it is a down-side parabola when it comes to maximization, we pick its global maximum which occurs at $c=\frac{\delta}{2\epsilon-\delta}$.
 By plugging it back into the expression we end up having:

-The derivation above ensures that in the privacy condition in (\ref{p-Eve}), Bob's error in detecting private message is satisfied (note that each separate criterion comes about by tracing out the other one).
+The derivation above ensures that in the privacy error in (\ref{p-Eve}), Bob's error in detecting private message is satisfied (note that each separate criterion comes about by tracing out the other one).

 We now turn our attention to Eve's state and security criterion which is merged into (\ref{p-Eve}).
 We also assume that Eve has detected the public message.
-From (\ref{srdLK-resulted}), for a fixed $(\ell,k)$, Eve's state is\footnote{Note that the state in (\ref{srdLK-resulted}) denotes the disturbed state after Bob finds the public message, without loss of generality, we also assume Eve will affect the initial state in the same way.}
+From (\ref{srdLK-resulted}), for a fixed $(\ell,k)$, Eve's state is\footnote{Note that the state in (\ref{srdLK-resulted}) denotes the disturbed state after Bob finds the public message, without loss of generality, we also assume Eve affects the initial state in the same way.}

-As we discussed before, $k$ is a local key exlusively in possesion of Alice and for a given private message $\ell$, it is chosen uniformly at random; Hence, for a given message $\ell$, the state of Eve can be written as equation (\ref{E1}).
+As we discussed before, $k$ is a local key exclusively in possession of Alice and for a given private message $\ell$, it is chosen uniformly at random; Hence, for a given message $\ell$, the state of Eve can be written as equation (\ref{E1}).

 We would like her to learn almost nothing about the sent private message.
 In other words, her state becomes independent from the chosen index $\ell$:

 where

 for $\epsilon'\in(0,1)$ and some state $\tilde{\sigma}_{E}^{m,x}$ that is the marginal of $\tilde{\sigma}_{Y'E}^{m,x}$ and $P(\sigma_{Y'E}^{m,x},\tilde{\sigma}_{Y'E}^{m,x})\leq\sqrt{\epsilon'}-\delta'$ in which $\delta'\in(0,\sqrt{\epsilon'})$.
 From the invariance of trace distance with respect to tensor-product states, we can expand the security constraint (\ref{s-Eve}) as given by (\ref{figur1}).